sirmurphalot/sirmurphalot.github.io/index.md

     <br>
     <p>
     <h3>Research Interests</h3>
     I develop novel fiducial approaches to classical inferential problems and illustrate the usefulness in context to current methods.
-I'm especially interested in exploring recent work on admissibility of models used to enhance, and even replace, ubiquitous sparsity assumptions.
-I am further actively researching how to use the EAS methodology for model selection with Gaussian Graphical Models.
+I am broadly interested in the intersection between classical Geometry and modern Statistics, especially from the fiducial perspective.
+My research often also involves Gaussian Graphical Models; under this wide umbrella, I am currently engaged in projects that are both purely theoretical, and applied.
 </p>
 <p>
     <h3>Teaching</h3>
-    For Spring semester 2021, I received funding to take the semester off to focus on my research.
-I hope to get back to teaching Fall 2021.
+    It is with great enthusiasm, yet still with some melancholy, to report that I will not be teaching for the remainder of my PhD program.
+However, teaching is a passion of mine, and I know that it will be in my future.
 </p>
     <p>
     <h3>Recent News</h3>